tejas-gosavi/tejas-gosavi.github.io/content/blog/2025/anatomy-of-hex-arch-todo-1.md

 ![Hexagonal Architecture](/images/blog/hexagonal-architecture.png)

 As you can see in the above diagram, this is the main design.
 Looks complex, right?
-Bear with me—you'll understand it step by step.
+Bear with me, you'll understand it step by step.

 ### The Two Sides of the Hexagon